codewordcreative/susty-icons/README.md

 ## What's so good about them

 They're designed to be efficient in data size and rendering.
-They are significantly smaller than almost all icon sets out there right now, which is what necessitated their creation.
+They are significantly smaller than almost all icon sets out there right now, which is what necessitated their creation and sparked the desire to make this an MIT licence project.

 ## The alternative: HTML emojis